- 1 Ways to Resist

 - 51.9% of Washington domestic violence femicides are committed with guns.

 Religious freedom law

 - Religious freedom laws protect people's right to practice their religion and limit laws imposing on that right, and were intended to protect religious minorities.
-However, after same-sex marriage was legalized, conservative states have attempted to enact similar laws with provisions that allow discrimination against LGBTQ+ individuals.
+However, after same-sex marriage was legalized, conservative states have attempted to enact similar laws with provisions that allow discrimination against LGBTQ+ people.

 - Washington does not have any religious freedom laws, and the State Supreme Court has confirmed that the State's nondiscrimination laws, which prohibit discrimination on the basis of sexual orientation, do prevent businesses from refusing to serve same-gender couples on religious grounds.

 Washington has laws protecting LGBTQ+ people from discrimination in employment, housing, public accommodations, education, insurance, credit, adoption and foster care.
 The state also has a nondiscrimination policy for state employees.

 Washington has laws protecting LGBTQ+ people from discrimination in some areas of parenting, including foster care, surrogacy, parental presumption for same-sex couples and de facto parent recognition.

 Washington includes LGBTQ+ people in hate crime protections and requires reporting of such crimes.

 Washington has laws for transgender inclusion in sports and LGBTQ+ inclusive sex education laws.
 The state lacks laws protecting LGBTQ+ youth from conversion therapy, laws to address LGBTQ+ youth homelessness, and LGBTQ+ inclusive juvenile justice policies.